In a recent post, Felix Salmon suggests that Dell has done a disservice to its equity investors:

 If we believe share repurchases and dividends create different value for investors, we must ascribe (positive or negative) value to a share split (or stock/scrip dividend).
 Instead of diving into basic corporate finance theory or related empirical literature, I will merely assert that this belief is not widely held.
 (Salmon’s own readers make this point, and he agrees in an update that stock splits do not create value.)

 However the point about “fickle shareholders” still bedevils some minds.
 Put simply, this argument suggests bifurcating the equity investor base (which is traditionally treated homogeneously) into two pieces: the investor who stays, and the investor who participates in the share repurchase and leaves.
+The cryptocurrency world is the most popular to invest with the Bitcode Method, as it is growing rapidly among the investment options.

 To be useful, this analysis should examine the fortunes of the leaver, whom we assume reinvests her repurchase proceeds in another investment of comparable risk.
 If this investor had chosen to buy, say, AOL or Nokia shares, she would have done worse than the investor who had stayed with Dell.
 Salmon misses this point, and instead assumes the leaver invested her proceeds in risk-free assets, thus leaving her better off at the expense of the stayer.
 An investor’s decision to stay or leave, and the firm’s capital return policy, cannot be informed by future events.